tewarid/tewarid.github.io/_posts/2017/2017-09-18-export-private-key-in-pfx-or-p12-file-to-pem-format.md

 tags: pfx p12 pem openssl
 comments: true
 ---
+# Export private key in pfx or p12 file to pem format

 The following openssl command can be used to export private key in a pfx or p12 file to pem